practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure.md

 ## Walk through the full PR environment

+* Describe that what we're building is production-ish, but not a literal copy (and WHY).
 * List out each recipe
 * Show full recipes for new concepts, abridge wherever possible